|

 Unluckily there is no solid problem determination tool, and you must try to figure out by yourself what is going wrong.

 Never despare.
-Soon or later you will fix the trouble; then try to remember what you did.
+Soon or later you will fix the trouble; but try to remember what you did.

-- 2. The e-mail messages do not arrive to their destinations
+2. Trouble Shooting - The e-mail messages do not arrive to their destinations

 All mailing troubles do result into this condition.
 The problem stays in isolating the error.